The Board of Directors: Reflecting the diversity of our operations

 executives reporting directly to the

-President and Chief Executive Officer must
+President and CEO must

 ensure the implementation and maintenance of

-audit controls in the units that they
+audit controls in the units that

 manage, so as to provide management with

-proper assurance of the following:
+sufficient assurance of the following:

-- Asset protection;
+- Asset protection

-- Effective and efficient operations of Hydro‑Québec;
+- Effective and efficient operations of Company

-- Prevention and detection of errors and fraud;
+- Prevention and detection of errors and fraud

-- Compliance with internal and external rules.
+- Compliance with internal by-laws and rules and external regulations

 The committee’s responsibilities also include the following: